UNH honors Class of 2020 in virtual celebration

 In an 18-minute Facebook Live virtual event, the University of New Hampshire’s Class of 2020 was celebrated on Saturday morning -- the day the graduates would have gathered in person for commencement to celebrate their accomplishments.

 On March 25, UNH President James Dean announced that the university would not hold an in-person ceremony on May 16.
-Officials plan to hold a celebration after the COVID-19 pandemic.
+UNH plans to hold a celebration after the COVID-19 pandemic.

-“You have given us all so much to celebrate," Dean said on Saturday.
+“You have given us all so much to celebrate," Dean told the graduates.
 "Today, I want to thank the Class of 2020 for bringing your very best to UNH.
-You achieved tremendous success that will transform the arc of your entire lives,” Dean said.
+You achieved tremendous success that will transform the arc of your entire lives."

 “In your time at UNH, you also transformed us and I’m so grateful for the compassion, the support and the joy that you shared with each other and what you contributed to our campus culture and to our communities.”